Skip to content

 Picture of a young boy in poverty.

 Poverty is living without the necessities of life – food, clothing, or housing.
 Poverty is a description and categorization of poor people.
 “Poor” in this context means “having little money or few possessions.”
 Poor can also mean “worse than usual, expected or inferior quality,” but this definition is not associated with impoverished people.
-Most people believe that every human life has immeasurable worth.
+Every human life has immeasurable worth!

 People in poverty do not have enough money for the basic things needed to live comfortable lives.
 This fact arouses our compassion.
 It is the basis for our welfare programs and many of our charities.